latricemp711/T1059-Command-and-Scripting-Interpreter/README.md

 We also check stats of malicious activities in DeepblueCLI by running the following scripts as we can see we have thousands of brute force attacks starting from Nov 15th, using usernames to the likes of admin, ADMIN, ADMIN1, ADMINISTRATOR, and more.
 This shows enough based on the invoke web-request it was an opening for threat actors to attack our virtual machine through a calculator.
 Mainly because the firewalls on this machine is disabled.

-### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections
+---

-Step 4 - Containment and Eradication, Recovery -
+### 4. Containment and Eradication, Recovery -

 The containment strategey we are using is isolating the machine using Microsoft defender.
 I gather all IP addresses, PCAP files, logs, hash values of suspected files (calc.au3.exe, etc.) and any indicators of compromise that will help build a legal case if needed.

+The compromised VM was isolated using Microsoft Defender to prevent further lateral movement or external communication.
+All relevant evidence—including IP addresses, PCAP files, logs, and file hashes (e.g., calc.au3.exe)—was collected to support remediation efforts and potential legal action.
+The next steps involve full eradication of malicious components and restoration of the system to a secure state.

+---

 ## **Summary Report: T1059 – Command and Scripting Interpreter Incident**